Larissa Matzek, Executive Director

 Jeff Gershman, President

-Jeff Gershman is the Chief Executive Officer of Square Medical Group, a community focused mental health/substance abuse agency.
-Jeff graduated from New York University’s Stern School of Business with a bachelor’s degree in Finance and Accounting.
-After working in Investment Banking and Healthcare Startups Jeff joined Square Medical Group with the goal of creating responsible and effective behavioral health treatment in the New England Region.
-Jeff’s involvement with MASH began with his founding of the Garnet Recovery Community in Quincy, a 21 bed men’s sober house.
-He has served on the MASH board since 2016 in capacities as Treasurer and President.
+Jeff Gershman is the Chief Executive Officer of Square Medical Group, a community-focused mental health and substance abuse agency.
+After working in investment banking and health care startups, Jeff joined Square Medical Group with the goal of creating responsible and effective behavioral health treatment in New England.
+He graduated from New York University’s Stern School of Business with a bachelor’s degree in finance and accounting.
+Jeff’s involvement with MASH began when he founded the Garnet Recovery Community in Quincy, a 21-bed men’s sober house.
+He has served on the MASH board since 2016 as treasurer and president.

 Brian Murphy, Clerk

-Bill Berneburg is the owner-operator of 1,2,3 House.
-He opened his first sober house in Brockton in May of 2012.
-1,2,3 House has grown over the last seven years adding two additional locations at 26 St. Casimir Avenue in Brockton and 57 Church Green in Taunton.
-Currently, the 1,2,3 Houses have 60 beds and are parole approved.
-Bill Berneburg with the help of his house managers is focused on helping men recover from the disease of alcoholism and drug addiction.
-Bill Berneburg has been sober for 21 years.
-He has been a member of MASH since 2015.
-In addition to being on the board of directors Bill is the chair of the MASH ethics committee.
+Bill Berneburg is the owner-operator of 1,2,3 House, a network of sober homes.
+He opened his first sober house in Brockton in May 2012.
+1,2,3 House has grown since its inception, with two more locations at 26 St. Casimir Avenue in Brockton and 57 Church Green in Taunton.
+Currently, the homes that are part of 1,2,3 House have 60 beds and are parole-approved.
+Bill, with the help of his house managers, is focused on helping men recover from the disease of alcoholism and drug addiction.
+He has been sober for 21 years.
+Bill has been a member of the MASH board since 2015 and is chair of the MASH ethics committee.

-Charlie Yetman is one of the original founders of MASH.
-In 1994, he and his sister Paula, founded Yetman Sober Housing.
+Charlie Yetman is one of the founders of MASH.
+In 1994, he and his sister Paula also founded Yetman Sober Housing.
 Charlie is licensed by the Bureau of Substance Addiction Services and is also a criminal justice specialist.
-Charlie teaches at the University of Massachusetts Boston.
-Charlie has also testified in various courts as an expert and speaks at events nationwide.
-In addition to serving on the MASH board, Charlie serves on the board of Gavin foundation, and as president of the board of Edwina Martin House for women.
+He teaches at the University of Massachusetts Boston and has testified in various courts as a substance abuse expert and speaks at events nationwide.
+In addition to serving on the MASH board, Charlie serves on the board of Gavin Foundation and as president of the board of Edwina Martin House for women.